 WHY HAVE A SELF AUDIT?

-There are over 13,000 hedge funds globally, and each fund undergoes a separate operational due diligence assessment for each investor.
+There are tens of thousands of alternative investment funds globally, and each fund undergoes a separate operational due diligence assessment for each investor.
 This is a time consuming and expensive endeavor for both the manager and each investor.
 PRISM provides funds with the option of undergoing one independent due diligence assessment that can be used by all of the fund’s investors.
 Serving as a gatekeeper, PRISM provides one comprehensive Annual Due Diligence Report that measures whether or not a fund meets today’s operational requirements.
-With significant experience serving institutional investors, PRISM has set its approval guidelines to match the standards of the largest and most serious global allocators.
+PRISM has set its approval guidelines to meet strict institutional standards.

-Overall, the structural assessment provides investors with ongoing due diligence at no direct cost, as the reports, like a financial audit, are available to all fund LPs.
+Overall, the operational and structural assessment provides investors with ongoing due diligence at no direct cost, as the reports, like a financial statement audit, are available to all fund LPs.
 PRISM’s work meets institutional standards, and is suitable to supplement or replace in-house due diligence.
-Further, it enables managers to utilize the due diligence reports to develop their business infrastructure.
+Further, it enables managers to utilize the due diligence assessments to grow their business.

 Pricing is dependent on the complexity of the fund and the investment manager, and is based upon billable time and other risk factors.